 In the final step, the end customer gets a delivery of a product or service.

-The words “supply chain” may suggest something that is linear, since that is what most people depict a chain to be.
-However, thist is a bit of a traditional view.
-The reality is different: supply chains can be considered as complex networks.
+The words “supply chain” may suggest something linear, since that is what most people depict a chain to be.
+However, this is a bit of a traditional view.
+The reality is different: supply chains can be considered complex networks.
 In many industries, they have evolved into so-called global supply chains.

 Furthermore, for a company to be successful it needs a well-defined company strategy.
-That implies that for a supply chain to contribute there is need for a derived supply chain strategy as well.
-If, for example, a company aims to be the lowest cost provider in the market, it needs a supply chain that is totally focused on efficiency.
+That implies that for a supply chain to contribute there is a need for a derived supply chain strategy as well.
+If, for example, a company aims to be the lowest-cost provider in the market, it needs a supply chain that is focused on efficiency.
 As opposed to a company that tries to compete by being the most responsive to customer needs and wants.
-Then the supply chain strategy needs to be putting responsiveness first as a quality to be superior at.
+Then the supply chain strategy needs to be putting responsiveness first as a quality to be superior .

 In summary, supply chains are very important.
 Without them, products and services would simply not be available, and the world would come to a sudden halt.

 Now you know the main idea of how the supply chain operates.
 You learned that the supply chain represents the entire chain of steps and processes that the product must take to be delivered to the end consumer.
 You also found out that a well-defined strategy for a supply chain plays a crucial role in business life.
 It must be cost- and time-effective, flexible, and quickly adaptable in response to disruptions.
 Finally, you learned about the initiation of the supply chain process through Sales and Operations Planning (S&OP) and data analysis through supply chain analytics.